JonasAlfredsson/docker-nginx-certbot/docs/good_to_know.md

 don't rely on the Diffie-Hellman key exchange ([more info about ciphers][7]).

 The larger you make these parameters the longer it will take to generate them.
-I was unlucky and it took me 65 minutes to generate a 4096 bit parameter on an old 3.0GHz CPU.
+I was unlucky and it took me 65 minutes to generate a 4096 bit parameter on a really old 3.0GHz CPU.
 This will vary **greatly** between runs as some randomness is involved.
 A 2048 bit parameter, which is still secure today, can probably be calculated in about 1-3 minutes on a modern CPU (this process will only have to be done once, since one of these parameters is good for the rest of your website's lifetime).
 To modify the size of the parameter you may set the `DHPARAM_SIZE` environment variable.
 Default is `2048` if nothing is provided.

 It is also possible to have **all** your server configs point to **the same**